Fair Division in a Variable Setting: Introduction

-\textbf{Related Work:} The closest work to ours is by Igarashi et al. ~\cite{igarashi2024reachability}, in which they consider the problem of deciding whether one $\ef1$ allocation can be reached from another $\ef1$ allocation via a sequence of exchanges such that every intermediate allocation is also $\ef1$.
-They prove reachability is guaranteed for two agents with identical or binary valuations, as well as for any number of agents with identical binary valuations.
-We ask a similar question in a variable input setting, where we start with a near-$\ef1$ allocation, and the goal is to reach an $\ef1$ allocation via a sequence of near-$\ef1$ allocations.
+\paragraph{Further Related Work:} As mentioned above, the closest work to ours is by Igarashi et al.\ ~\cite{igarashi2024reachability}, in which they consider the problem of deciding if two given $\mathsf{EF1}$ allocations can be reached from one another via a sequence of \emph{exchanges} such that every intermediate allocation remains $\mathsf{EF1}$.
+They prove that reachability is guaranteed for two agents with identical or binary valuations, as well as for any number of agents with identical binary valuations.
+Furthermore, they show that two $\mathsf{EF1}$ allocations may not be reachable from one another even in the case of two agents, and deciding reachability is $\ps$-complete in general.

+Ito et al.\ ~\cite{ItoKKKNOO23} also consider a similar problem of reachability (to a given target allocation) via exchanges for dichotomous valuations in the setting where communication among the agents is limited, and is represented by an edge.
+Here, a pair of agents can exchange their items only if the two agents are connected by an edge and they approve the items they receive.
+They prove that this problem is $\ps$-complete even when the communication graph is complete, but it can be solved in polynomial time if the input graph is a tree.

+There are two related papers that have appeared since the AAMAS 2025 conference version of this work \cite{ChandramouleeswaranNR25}.
+Given an initial allocation of goods, Yuen et al.\ \cite{yuen2024reforming} consider the problem of \enquote{reforming} it via a sequence of \emph{exchanges} to attain $\mathsf{EF1}$.
+The exchange operation restricts the resulting $\mathsf{EF1}$ allocation to have the same {\em size vector} as the initial allocation.
+In contrast, in our work, the operation is a \emph{valid transfer of a single item}.
+The operation of the \emph{exchange of a pair of items} has also been used in \cite{igarashi2024reachability, ItoKKKNOO23, yuen2024reforming}.
+Dong et al.\ \cite{dong2025reconfiguring} study the problem of reconfiguring \emph{proportional committees}: given two proportional committees, they discuss the existence of a transition path that consists only of proportional committees, where each transition involves replacing one candidate with another candidate.

+Another well-studied notion of fairness in the discrete setting is that of \emph{envy-freeness up to any item} ($\mathsf{EFX}$)~\cite{CaragiannisKMPS19}.
+We say that agent $i$ \emph{strongly envies} agent $j$ if there exists an item $g \in X_j$ such that the envy of $i$ toward $j$ persists even after removing $g$ from $X_j$.
+An allocation is \emph{EFX} if no agent strongly envies another agent. $\mathsf{EFX}$ is arguably the most popular one in discrete fair division, and is stronger than $\mathsf{EF1}$ (see \cite{Procaccia20} for an excellent survey).
+The existence of EFX allocations is known only in very restricted settings; e.g., for a limited number of agents \cite{plaut2020almost,chaudhury2020efx,berger2021almost,AACGMM25}, limited number of items \cite{amanatidis2020multiple,mahara2024extension}, limited number of distinct valuations \cite{maharaExtensionAdditive24,hvetalEFXExists24}, and special valuation classes \cite{plaut2020almost,halpern2020fair,amanatidis2021maximum}.
+Whether EFX allocations exist for additive valuations remains a major open problem in fair division theory.
+A recent work \cite{akrami2026counterexampleefxnge} has shown non-existence of $\mathsf{EFX}$ for three agents with for monotone valuations.